 “Diferencias en el acceso de las mujeres al microcrédito en el Perú e impacto de la tenencia del título de propiedad” (with Maximo Torero), in Gender, Poverty and Micro-credit, CIES, Lima, Peru, 2004.

-“Iodine Deficiency and Gender Attitudes in Tanzania” (with Maximo Torero)
+“Iodine deficiency and gender attitudes in Tanzania” (with Giuditta Rusconi and Maximo Torero) NIH

 |2015-2017||National Institutes of Health (with Maximo Torero)|